doronz88/fa/README.md

 * pytest
 * idalink

-## How its used?
+## I wanna start using, but where do I start?

 Before using, one must understand the terminology for:
 Projects, SIG files and Loaders.

+So, grab a cup of coffee, listen to some [nice music](https://www.youtube.com/watch?v=5rrIx7yrxwQ), and please devote a few minutes of your time to reading this README.

 ### Projects

-The project is kind of a namespace for different signatures.
+The "project" is kind of the namespace for different signatures.
 For example, either: linux, linux_x86, linux_arm etc... are good project names that can be specified if you are working on either platforms.